Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Rent Escrow Activation

-Once placed in REAP, tenants are notified and may begin paying rent into a city-controlled escrow account rather than directly to the property owner.
-This can impact cash flow while the property remains in the program.
+Once placed into REAP, tenants are notified to pay rent into a city-controlled escrow account instead of directly to the owner.
+This can immediately impact cash flow while the property remains in the program.

 4